Herbert Ponting

-Herbert George Ponting, FRGS (21 March 1870 – 7 February 1935) was a professional photographer.
+Herbert George Ponting, FRGS (21 March 1870 – 7 February 1935) was an English professional photographer.
 He is best known as the expedition photographer and cinematographer for Robert Falcon Scott's Terra Nova Expedition to the Ross Sea and South Pole (1910–1913).
 In this role, he captured some of the most enduring images of the Heroic Age of Antarctic Exploration.

 Early life

 Ponting was born in Salisbury, Wiltshire in the south of England, on 21 March 1870.
 His father was a successful banker, Francis Ponting, and his mother was Mary Sydenham.
 From the age of eighteen Herbert was employed at a local bank branch in Liverpool, where he stayed for three years.
 That time was long enough to convince him that he did not wish to follow in the profession of his father.
 He emigrated to California where he ran a fruit ranch and worked in mining.
-In 1895 he married a California woman, Mary Biddle Elliott; their daughter Mildred, was born in Auburn, California in January 1897.
+In 1895 he married a California woman, Mary Biddle Elliott; their daughter Mildred, was born in Auburn, California in January 1897 and their son Arthur was born in London, England in March 1899.

 Ponting sold his fruit farm in 1898 and, with his wife and daughter, returned to Britain to stay with his family.
 When they returned to the USA he turned his long-standing hobby of photography into his next career.
 Following a chance meeting with a professional photographer in California, to whom he had given advice about the locality and showed his own photos, he entered his pictures in competitions and won awards; he also sent some of his stereoscopic photographs to companies who published them.
 His work was also selected for the first San Francisco Salon; at that time he was living in Sausalito, north of San Francisco.
 He took stereoviews of and reported on the Russo-Japanese war of 1904–05, and worked in Asia, including in Burma, Korea, Java, China and India taking stereoviews and working as a freelance photographer for English-speaking periodicals.
 Improvements in the printing press had made it possible, for the first time, for mass-market magazines to print and publish photographic illustrations.

-In 1907 Ponting returned to Europe, where he exhibited his Japanese and other photographs and continued to take stereoviews (including in Switzerland and Spain) and wrote illustrated articles for magazines including Country Life, the Graphic, the Illustrated London News, Pearson's, and the Strand Magazine.
+In 1907 Ponting returned to Europe, where he exhibited his Japanese and other photographs and continued to take stereoviews (including in Switzerland and Spain) and wrote illustrated articles for magazines including Country Life, The Graphic, the Illustrated London News, Pearson's, and the Strand Magazine.

 Ponting expanded his photographs of Japan into a 1910 book, In Lotus-land Japan.
 He took extensive photographs in Spain.
 He had been elected a Fellow of the Royal Geographical Society (FRGS) in 1905.
 His flair for journalism and ability to shape his photographic illustrations into a narrative led to his being signed as expedition photographer aboard the Terra Nova, the first time a professional photographer was included on an Antarctic expedition.